gjbex/Scientific-C-plus-plus/source-code/Boost/README.md

 ordinary differential equations).

 ## What is it?
+1. `Bimap`: using the Boost bimap data structure, a bi-directional map.
 1. `Coroutines`: using the Boost `coroutines2` library to emulate Python's generator functions.
 1. `Logging`: using the Boost logging facilities.